Annenberg Community Beach House: History

 Built in 1929, Ocean House—later called simply the Beach House—was a hot spot on Santa Monica's Gold Coast in the 1930s and 1940s, as William Randolph Hearst and Marion Davies entertained Hollywood's elite at Davies' 5 acre estate.
 Actress Colleen Moore is reported to have called Ocean House "the biggest house on the beach—the beach between San Diego and Vancouver".

 Built from designs by Julia Morgan, the complex consisted of five opulently furnished Georgian Revival buildings, including a three-story 110-room mansion where Hearst and Davies lived.
 The four guest houses were used by Davies' family, guests, and 32 servants.
 There were tennis courts, gardens, and a 110-foot heated saltwater swimming pool lined with Italian marble, spanned at the center by a Venetian marble bridge.
 The final cost of Ocean House was $7 million—$3 million for construction and $4 million for furnishings.

 In 1947, Davies sold the estate for $600,000 to hotelier Joseph Drown, who operated it as a luxury hotel and limited-membership beach club.
 Over the opposition of neighbors Darryl F. Zanuck and Harold Lloyd, the mansion was demolished in 1956.
 The estate was sold to the State of California in 1960 and developed into a parking lot.

 The Sand & Sea Club continued until the City of Santa Monica took over operation of the site in 1989.
 It was run as a public facility open to event rental and filming until the 1994 Northridge earthquake severely damaged all structures on site.
 After the earthquake, the City of Santa Monica conducted an extensive community process to re-envision the role of the site as an important community gathering space.
 The resulting reuse plan called for a facility with a 'light touch' on its surroundings and one that would encourage a diverse group of users.
 The project sat on hold while the City sought funding.

-In 2005, the Annenberg Foundation, at the recommendation of Wallis Annenberg, made a generous financial commitment to realize the City's vision and preserve the site for public use.
+In 2005, the Annenberg Foundation, at the recommendation of Wallis Annenberg, made a financial commitment to realize the City's vision and preserve the site for public use.
 The Annenberg Community Beach House at Santa Monica State Beach opened to the public on April 25, 2009, representing a unique partnership between the Annenberg Foundation, California State Parks and the City of Santa Monica.
 The total construction costs were roughly $30 million.
 Local residents succeeded in forcing the city to significantly limit its hours of operation.